 size of 18 inches x 24 inches x 2 inches deep.

-Members must not have in
+Members must not have in their

-period.
 No pre-baiting is allowed.
 There may be limits to the amount of boilies

 All members fishing Association still waters must

 be in possession of a disgorger or unhooking device appropriate to the fish

 number of honorary bailiffs, who need not be Association members, who shall be

 issued with a warrant card and be vested with the powers to act on behalf of the